The following Corporate Crime practice note provides comprehensive and up to date legal information covering:

 The court can also consider the circumstances of an offender post-sentence based on updated information provided to it by, for example, the prison service or the police in very limited circumstances but these are not treated as fresh evidence appeals.
 See Practice Note: Receiving credit for and review of sentence following assistance given or withheld by the defendant.

 Fresh evidence is any evidence not adduced in the preceding trial subject to appeal.
 It may include evidence contained in any document, exhibit or witness statement or item connected with the proceedings.
-Fresh evidence is not limited to
+Fresh evidence is not limited to evidence which emerges after the conclusion of the trial.

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.